-Senior education officer means a certificated teacher classified at Band 2 who holds the requirements for appointment as an education officer, and who in addition is responsible for the development and implementation of a particular education program in a service area
+Senior education officer means a certificated teacher classified at Band 2 who holds the requirements for appointment as an education officer, and who in addition is responsible for the development and implementation of a particular education program in a service area.

-Senior School Psychologist means an employee assigned a classification of Band 3 who has progressed to this level through appointment or promotion and:
+Senior School Psychologist means an employee at Band 3 who is qualified as a teacher and has progressed to this level through appointment or promotion and who:

-- (a) who is registered as a psychologist within Tasmania in accordance with the provisions of the Health Practitioner Regulation National Law (Tasmania) Act 2010; and - (b) whose work, without limiting the nature and extent of it, and in addition to undertaking some case work and demonstrating exemplary skills, is responsible for: - (i) administrative and supervisory duties connected with the provision and coordination of services provided by School Psychologists; and - (ii) providing a supportive service to schools, colleges, Child and Family Learning Centres and families who may be experiencing difficulty managing the learning, behavioural and/or emotional problems of children.
+- (a) is registered as a psychologist within Tasmania in accordance with the provisions of the Psychologists Registration Act 2000; or - (b) possesses a degree with a fourth year qualification in psychology which will enable registration following two years of supervised practice as a School Psychologist. - (c) Without limiting their nature and extent, as well as undertaking some case work and demonstrating exemplary skills, the Senior School Psychologist: - (i) is responsible for administrative and supervisory duties connected with the provision and coordination of services by School Psychologists; - (ii) providing a supportive service to schools and families who may be experiencing difficulty managing the learning, behavioural and/or emotional problems of children.

-Teacher means an employee holding one or more of the following qualifications: 5-year trained;
+Teacher means an employee holding one or more of the following qualifications:

+5-year trained;

 4-year trained;

 3-year trained;

 2-year trained;

-uncertificated:
+uncertificated;